OlegDzhuraev/MeshBaker/README.md

 # Additional info
 - This tool sets **Read/Write** flag value to **enabled** on all processed textures (to be able operate them).

-# License
-Apache 2.0 - free to use in commercial projects.